NathanBurgessDev/tabletop-war-game-helper/Project Proposal/main.typ

 This approach works well to calculate the rough position of larger models with multiple RFID tags but smaller models with only one tag can prove difficult.
 This is because, using consumer grade electronics, finding the signal strength from an RFID tag to a receiver is often not supported or is inconsistent due to reflections, interference etc #cite("rfid-based").
 As a result, the only information you can gather is whether a tag is in range of a receiver.
 Using this method with a single tag you can only find the rough area of a model by comparing the overlapping ranges of multiple recievers #cite("rfid-based").

-There are other approaches to mm-level tracking of RFID tags #cite("rfid-tracking") but these are very complicated to implement and require specialist equipment.
+There are other approaches to mm-level tracking of RFID tags #cite("rfid-tracking") but these are outside the scope of this project to implement and require specialist equipment.

 == Project Overview